Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-satisfying certain axioms.
-Kontsevich constructs one using graphs as in \S \ref{ss:dq-fla}, except that now we must allow an arbitrary number of vertices on the real axis, not merely two (the number of vertices corresponds to two more than the degree of the target in $D_\poly[1]$), and the outgoing valence of vertices above the real axis can be arbitrary as well.
+which satisfy these axioms, and hence yield an $L_\infty$ morphism.
+Kontsevich constructs the $\mathcal{U}_m$ using graphs as in \S \ref{ss:dq-fla}, except that now we must allow an arbitrary number of vertices on the real axis, not merely two (the number of vertices corresponds to two more than the degree of the target in $D_\poly[1]$), and the outgoing valence of vertices above the real axis can be arbitrary as well.
 As before, the vertices on the real axis are sinks.
 Note that $\mathcal{U}_1 = \HKR$ is just the sum of all graphs with a single vertex above the real axis, and all possible numbers of vertices on the real axis.

 Then, if we plug in a formal Poisson bivector $\pi_\hbar$, we obtain the star product described in \S \ref{ss:dq-fla},

 i.e., the star product is $\mathcal{U}(\exp(\pi_\hbar))$, where $\mathcal{U} = \sum_{m \geq 1} \mathcal{U}_m$.